6 Common Illnesses In Children And Ways To Prevent Them

-A ear infection is an inflammation of the middle part of the ear, usually caused by germs, that develops when fluid builds up behind the eardrum.
+An ear infection is an inflammation of the middle part of the ear, usually caused by germs, that develops when fluid builds up behind the eardrum.
 Ear infections in children are one of the most worrisome conditions for both parents and children, especially if they are recurring.

 Preventive measures: Studies have shown that babies who are around smokers are more prone to ear infections.
 Hence, it is best to avoid smoking when your child is around.
 Follow the vaccination schedule as prescribed by your paediatrician.
-Avoid bottle feeding your baby when she is lying down.
+Avoid bottle-feeding your baby when she is lying down.

-Whooping cough is a bacterial infection that causes inflammation of the lungs and airways.
+The whooping cough is a bacterial infection that causes inflammation of the lungs and airways.
 The name is derived from the birdlike 'whooping' sounds that children who have the illness typically make when they’re trying to take deep breaths between coughs.

-Preventive measures: The best way to prevent whooping cough is to vaccinate the child.
+Preventive measures: The best way to prevent a whooping cough is to vaccinate the child.
 Whopping cough can be dangerous in babies and children under the age of 18 months who have it should be constantly monitored.
 Continuous coughing could cause breathing problems in children.
 Whooping cough is extremely infectious.
 Ensure your child washes his hands before eating or in case he comes in contact with an infected person.
 Teach him to cover his mouth while coughing and sneezing to minimise the spread of germs.